Ip Chung Long: Kitchee

 In the 2007–08 season, Ip Chung Long made his debut of the season in the first AFC Cup group stage match against Singapore Armed Forces in Singapore as a 46th-minute substitute for Gao Wen.
 On 2 March 2008, he played his first Hong Kong League Cup game in the semi-final match against Convoy Sun Hei, which the team won 2–0.
-However, he di not feature the final of the cup.
+However, he did not feature the final of the cup.
 He scored his first goal for Kitchee in the 4th round of AFC Cup group stage match, although the goal could not help the team to win over Malaysian club Perak.
 On 20 April 2008, he made his first league appearance of the season, helping the team to win over Convoy Sun Hei.
 In conclusion, he made 3 league games and 1 Hong Kong League Cup game.
 For continental cup, he made 5 out of 6 AFC Cup group stage matches for Kitchee and scored 1 goal.

 In the 2008–09 season, Ip Chung Long made his first league appearance of the season in the second league match for Kitchee, in the match against Mutual as a 75-minute substitute for Jaimes McKee on 14 September 2008.
 On 17 October 2008, he started for the team for the first time, helping the team to win over Xiangxue Eisiti.
 On 13 December 2008, he scored his first goal of the season in the 6–0 victory against Tuen Mun Progoal.

 In the 2009–10 season, he played his first match of the season in the match against Tai Chung on 19 September 2009, replaced Chan Man Fai in the 65th minute.
 He made his second league appearance of the season in the match versus Tuen Mun Progoal on 26 September 2009, as a substitute in the 63rd minute.
 This was also his last league game for Kitchee, as he was loaned to Tai Chung in the second half of the season, and eventually left the club and joined Rangers in 2011.